User Tools

 The last part of this page gives more details for advanced users.

-The clusters : Baobab and Yggdrasil
+The clusters : Baobab, Yggdrasil and Bamboo

-As for now, they are two completely separated entities, each of them with their own private network, storage, and login node.
+As for now, they are completely separated entities, each of them with their own private network, storage, and login node.
 What is shared is the accounting (user accounts and job usage).

 Choose the right cluster for your work: